2020

 Cat Hope - turntables Lindsay Vickery - bass clarinet Aaron Wyatt - Viola Tristen Parr - Cello Stuart James - Piano Louise Devenish - Percussion |

-Jingee [2020] for flute, bass clarinet, guitar and electronics
+Jingee [2020] for flute, bass clarinet, guitar and fixed media

 Performances